Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### FeatureConfig module

 The first important part is adding the ability to track the feature state to change the behavior of our application correspondingly.

-To implement this, we should follow the next steps:
+For this purpose, we should implement the new `PublicDashboardFeatureConfigModel` class and make changes to this module.
+The following subsections describes this class in a bit more detail and changes required for feature integration.

+##### PublicDashboardFeatureConfigModel
+> Explain the purpose and responsibility of the class.

+Since we are going to store the public dashboard configuration in the Firestore database and the `FeatureConfigNotifier` manages the application state related to the feature configuration, we should be able to transfer the configuration of the public dashboard feature between different states.
+According to the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#model) document, to transfer the data between the states, we should use the `model` classes.
+So, for this purpose, we should create a `PublicDashboardFeatureConfigModel` that will be used to transfer the public dashboard feature configuration from the `FeatureConfigNotifier` to any other state in the application.

+##### Module changes

+The list of changes this module requires to integrate the public dashboard feature:
 1. Add the `isPublicDashboardFeatureEnabled` boolean field to the `FeatureConfig` model;
 2. Change the `FeatureConfigData`'s `fromJson()` and `toJson()` methods, so they include handling the new added field;
-3. Create the [`PublicDashboardFeatureConfigViewModel`](#PublicDashboardFeatureConfigViewModel) and initialize it in the `FeatureConfigNotifier` as the other ones.
+3. Create the [`PublicDashboardFeatureConfigModel`](#PublicDashboardFeatureConfigModel) and initialize it in the `FeatureConfigNotifier`.

 Let's review the following class diagram, which describes the relationship between the classes in this module: